Jack Vale (footballer, born 2001): Loan to Barrow

+Loan to Rochdale

 On 1 February 2021, Vale joined League One side Rochdale until the end of the season.
 Vale joined a side which were ultimately relegated to League Two, only managing to make three appearances for Rochdale.

+Loan to Halifax Town

 On 9 September 2021, Vale joined National League side FC Halifax Town, linking up with fellow academy player Aidan Dowling at the club.
 Vale made his National League debut for Halifax two days later on 11 September, in the club's 3–1 defeat of Southend United.
 He scored the first professional goal of his career on 14 December, scoring in the 93rd minute to secure a 2–0 win against King's Lynn Town.

+Loan to Lincoln City

+On 1 September 2023, Vale joined Lincoln City on a season-long loan deal.
+He made his debut on 24 October, coming off the bench against Charlton Athletic.
+He scored his first goal in an EFL Trophy match against Notts County on 7 November 2023.
+On 5 January 2024, he was recalled from his loan spell.

+Loan to Motherwell

+On 31 January 2024, Vale joined Scottish Premiership club Motherwell on loan until the end of the season.
+He returned to the club on a season-long loan on 30 August 2024.

+Northampton Town

+On 18 September 2025, Vale Joined Northampton Town.

 International career

 Vale has represented the Wales national team at U17, U19 and U21 level.